Heritage Days 2025 in Paris: (re)discover the Ecole des Beaux-Arts

 The Beaux-Arts de Paris open the doors of their listed buildings.

-The staff of the Beaux-Arts de Paris guide you for an hour into the heart of one of the oldest art schools in the world.
-Immerse yourself in the life of the school and rediscover the history of art, architectural heritage and great history.
+Beaux-Arts de Paris staff will guide you for an hour into the heart of one of the oldest art schools in the world.
+Immerse yourself in the life of the school and rediscover art history, architectural heritage and history in the making.

 The Beaux-Arts de Paris open the doors of their listed buildings.

-Lecture by Hélène Gasnault, curator in charge of the drawings collection, and Alice Thomine-Berrada, head of the collections department, curator in charge of the paintings, sculptures and objects collection.
+Led by Hélène Gasnault, curator in charge of the drawings collection and co-curator of the exhibition.

 The Beaux-Arts de Paris, heir to the Royal Academies of Painting and Sculpture, is at once a place of artistic training and experimentation, an exhibition and conservation center for historical and contemporary collections, and a publishing house.
 Set in an exceptional two-hectare site in the heart of Paris, just a stone's throw from Saint-Germain-des-Prés, the establishment boasts a condensed architectural heritage, from the 17th-century Augustin Chapel to the 20th-century Auguste Perret building.